Merit Pages for New York Tech Students

 Sharing the good news

-When New York Tech adds content to Merit Pages, those achievements are also shared with the student’s local newspapers, former high school principal and school counselors, and elected officials who represent their hometown in state government.3
+When New York Tech issues Merit Pages achievements, they are shared with the student’s local newspapers, former high school principals and school counselors, and elected officials who represent their hometown in state government.2

-When a student graduates, his or her Merit Page becomes inactive to the university, but remains accessible to the student.
-Students are encouraged to continue updating their Merit Page after graduation so that they can use it as a tool to begin their career or pursue additional educational opportunities.
+When a student graduates, his or her Merit page becomes inactive to the university but remains accessible to the student, provided they have connected their Merit Pages account to Facebook or Twitter.

-New York Tech’s Merit Page program is coordinated by New York Tech’s Office of Strategic Communications and External Affairs.
-For more information, contact email@example.com.Visit New York Tech’s Merit Page:
+New York Tech’s Merit Pages program is coordinated by New York Tech’s Office of Strategic Communications.
+For more information, contact firstname.lastname@example.org.Visit New York Tech’s Merit Page:

 Students: Building a resume?
 Use your Merit Page!

 2. Students who have their former high school on file with New York Tech will have their New York Tech verified achievements delivered in a weekly digest to their high school administrator.
 Students who have their U.S. hometown on file with New York Tech will have their New York Tech achievements delivered in a weekly digest to their state-level elected official. ↩